 (In a recent study released by the Center For Disease Control) Of the falls related to walkers and canes, you may be surprised to learn that most—87% of elderly falls—were attributable to walker use.Verywellhealth.com

-Walkers can help some people with mobility issues but only if they are used safely.
+Walkers can help some people with mobility issues but only if they are fitted properly and used safely.
 Cognitive, physical and environmental factors can impede the safe use of walkers.

 When I worked as an Occupational Therapist, I would have to work closely with the Physical Therapist to assess if the patient we both were assigned to was able to comprehend the safety rules when using their walker and if they had the visual perceptual skills to use a walker.